iuriaranda/venus-docker/README.md

 You can find the USB device path in the Docker host by running `ls -l /dev/serial/by-id/`.

 You can run an instance of this container for each VE.Direct USB cable connected to the system.
-If you run more than one instance, you'll need to set a different instance number for each via the `VEDIRECTDBUSINSTANCE` environment variable.
+If you run more than one instance, you'll need to set a different instance number for each via the `VEDIRECTDBUSINSTANCE` environment variable, mount the USB device to a different path in each container and set the `VEDIRECTDEV` environment variable to the path you mounted it.

+**Important**: always mount the VE.Direct USB device to a path like `/dev/ttyOx`, `/dev/ttySx` or `/dev/ttyUSBx` inside the container, e.g. `/dev/ttyUSB4`.
+This is because `vedirect` uses the `x` number in the device path to infer the D-Bus instance number for the device, and VRM and other Venus services make some assumptions regarding that number.
+So if you use another device name for the USB, your device might not be properly recognized.
+Because of this, even if all `mk2-dbus` and `vedirect` services run in separate containers, make sure to use different mount paths for each USB mounted inside those containers.

 ### mk2-dbus